 Through the achievement of these goals, Phi Theta Kappans continue to enrich themselves, their communities, and society.
 Membership is extended by invitation.
-For more information on membership, see College Honors section of this catalog or contact Advisor Dr. Nolan Belk at 336-838-6507 or email pnbelk997@wilkescc.edu.
+For more information on membership, see College Honors section of this catalog or contact Advisor Laura Shumate at 336-838-6197 or email Imshumate584@wilkescc.edu, co-advisor Tori Johnson at 336-838-6472 or email vkjohnson525@wilkescc.edu, or co-Advisor Melissa Holloway at 336-838-6289 or email mgholloway880@wilkescc.edu.